kensanata/gridmapper/README.md

 tiles and they'll get inserted at the current position.
 If you use the mouse to position the pointer on the map, the pointer will follow the mouse as you move to the right in order to pick a tile.
-Press the Shift key to prevent the pointer from following the mouse.
+Press the Alt key to prevent the pointer from following the mouse.

 Remember that sometimes you need to click the *letter* in order to rotate an element.